Students with Transitory Impairments and Section 504

 • Estimated duration of the disabling condition

 It is also helpful to know any adverse side effects caused by medication and recommendations for services.
 The documentation should be recent enough to identify current limitations.
-Additional documentation may be requested to verify the need for continued services after the estimated duration of the condition has expired.
+More documentation may be asked to verify the need for continued services after the estimated duration of the condition has ended.

 Potential Services and Resources for Transitory Impairments